kineticdata/kinetic-ui-packages/README.md

   Example: `@kineticdata/bundle-services` => `@kineticdata/bundle-services-custom`
 - You may optionally change the version number if you'd like.
 We'll be adding this package as a dependency within the `app` package which is where this version will be used.
   Example: `5.1.2` => `5.0.0`
+- _If you are importing a v6 package into a v5 bundle that still uses `@react-workspaces/react-scripts`, you will need to add the following line to this package.json file: `"main:src": "./src/index.js"`_

 #### Update References to Imported Package